helen-lehrer/pizza-parlor/README.md

 -------------------------

-Describe: PizzaDatabase(pizzas)
+Describe: PizzaDatabase()

-Test: "It should return a PizzaDatabase object with a pizzas property that stores the pizza object instance"
+Test: "It should return a PizzaDatabase object with an empty pizzas property"

-Code: let pizzaDatabase = new PizzaDatabase(pizza)
+Code: let pizzaDatabase = new PizzaDatabase()

-Expected Output: PizzaDatabase { pizzas: pizza}
+Expected Output: PizzaDatabase { pizzas: }